 In the case of incomplete months for long-term mobilities, the grant amount is calculated by multiplying the number of days in the incomplete month by 1/30 of the unit contribution per month including the top-up amounts.

-In the case of higher education student mobility for traineeships between EU Member States and third countries associated to the Programme and to third countries not associated to the Programme from Region 13 and 14, the student and recent graduate must receive a monthly top-up amount for traineeships for individual support.]
+In the case of higher education student mobility for traineeships between EU Member States and third countries associated to the Programme and to third countries not associated to the Programme from Region 13 and 14, the student and recent graduate must receive a monthly top-up amount for traineeships for individual support.

 Students and recent graduates with fewer opportunities participating in mobility must receive a top-up amount for fewer opportunities for individual support when they fulfil the eligibility criteria set at national level.